dj3l4l/dj3l4l.github.io/about/index.md

 These projects were designed to further my understanding of Bayesian decision theory.
 This may sound strange to some.
 Why spend a whole year on Bayesian decision theory?
 Is it really so interesting?
 Is it really so complex?
 And is the return on that sort of investment worth it?

 The answer I have to those questions is an emphatic "YES".
-The reason for that answer begins with the fact that, for much of my adult life, I have been absolutely fascinated (nay, obsessed) with explainable automated algorithms (or, in modern vernacular, Explainable AI).
+The reason for that answer begins with the fact that, for much of my adult life, I have been fascinated (perhaps obsessed) with explainable algorithms.
 Explainable algorithms are those that are not only designed to make automated decisions, but that also provide human beings with *interpretable reasons* for those decisions.
 In the most fascinating of cases, explainable algorithms can teach human beings new things about the world around us.

+These days, automated explainable algorithms are often referred to as "Explainable AI": a relatively new field that has emerged out of a neccesity to tackle the dangers of opaque algorithmic decisions.

 And so, at the start of 2022, I asked myself: "How can I contribute to the future of explainable AI?
 What are the possible frontiers that my humble mind can comprehend?"